-Starting with the Fall 2019 semester, Boise State began to add all active student and employee mobile device information into the BroncoAlert database; this ensures the majority of the campus community will receive SMS text messaging during emergencies on campus.
-Students no longer have to "Opt-In" to the emergency notification system, but they can "Opt-Out" by going to myBoiseState and updating their BroncoAlert Preferences to remove their mobile device information.
-At the beginning of the Fall 2020 semester, approximately 97% of our student population is capable of receiving SMS text messaging.
+Boise State adds all active student and employee mobile device information into the BroncoAlert database; this ensures the majority of the campus community will receive SMS text messaging during emergencies on campus.
+Students can "Opt-Out" of the BroncoAlert system by going to myBoiseState and updating their BroncoAlert Preferences to remove their mobile device information.

 Residents who live in the immediate vicinity of the main campus are also invited to register for BroncoAlert, regardless of if they are affiliated with Boise State, so they can also receive information about crimes and other emergencies requiring an alert.
-If you have questions, please contact Ben Wells in Emergency Management by phone at (208) 426-3638 or by email at eoc@boisestate.edu.
+If you have questions, please contact Emergency Management by phone at (208) 426-3638 or by email at eoc@boisestate.edu.